cs124/labs/Lab5_Chatbots.md

     return greeting_message
 ```

-This is the message that your chatbot will display to initiate the conversation.
+You won't need this function for the assignment, but we will use it to test the workflow on Git.

 Have everyone in your group write a slightly different greeting message!